nhnpro/floop/README.md

 ## Advantages of using Floop

 - There is no learning curve.
-Other state management libraries (e.g. Redux) require grasping concepts like actions, reducers, observers, etc. Floop is understood immediately, the example above is all there is.

-- It's an intuitive way of building UI.
-Many developers expect that when they add a component `Text(myText)`, the UI will display whatever value is set on the var myText.
-That's exactly what happens when doing `Text(floop['myText'])`.
+- It's an intuitive way of building UI, the UI shows whatever the current value of the variable is.

 - When data that is common to the whole app changes (for example user data), automatically all widgets that use that data get updated.
-One less problem to worry about.

-- Loading and displaying data asynchronously (http requests) simplified.
-There is no need to use more complex objects like StreamBuilders to handle these cases.
+- Automatically the widgets become animatable.
+Easily achieve simple animations on any widget you wish.
+A transitions comes bundled in with the library.

+- Eliminates the added complexity of having to learn concepts to deal with async events, like StreamBuilders.
 Store the async data on `floop` and conditionally check `floop['myData'] == null ?
 LoadingWidget() : DisplayDataWidget(floop['myData'])`.
-[Example](../master/example/image_list.dart)

-- It's efficient and has good performance (see [performance](#performance)), it only updates the widgets that need to be updated, being an advantage over having few StatefulWidgets that propagate data changes down the Widget tree, causing a whole branch of the tree to update.

-- Easily make simple animations.
-Animations can be completely decoupled from the component, allowing the common basic stateless components to be used by reading values that will be changing.
-For example create oscillating values (like colors, position, size), save them in the store and read those values in the widgets `buildWithFloop`.
-[Animation example](../master/example/animated_icons.dart).
-In the [play store](https://play.google.com/store/apps/details?id=com.icatalud.animaticon).
+[Example](../master/examples/image_list.dart)

 ## <a name="details">Details</a>